ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: support}

 You can connect multiple VPCs in the same region to a single transit gateway with the local routing option, and connect them across regions by using global routing.
 Keep in mind that all of a transit gateway's network connections are interconnected, so carefully consider all resources that you want to connect.
-Make sure each connection receives a unique name in the gateway, and that you choose the appropriate routing type (local or global) based on the location of the connections.
+Make sure that each connection receives a unique name in the gateway, and that you choose the appropriate routing type (local or global) based on the location of the connections.

 ### Can I connect to a VPC or classic infrastructure in another {{site.data.keyword.cloud_notm}} account?
 {: #connect-vpc-in-another-account}
 {: faq}
 {: support}

 You can connect to both a VPC or classic infrastructure in another {{site.data.keyword.cloud_notm}} account by providing the appropriate connection information when adding a connection to your transit gateway.
-The account containing the VPC or classic infrastructure is then able to view the gateway and all of its connections, and must choose to opt-in to allow account-to-account interconnectivity for that VPC.
+The account containing the VPC or classic infrastructure is then able to view the gateway and all of its connections, and must choose to opt in to allow account-to-account interconnectivity for that VPC.
 For more information, see [Adding a cross-account connection](/docs/transit-gateway?topic=transit-gateway-adding-cross-account-connections).

 ### How many connection requests can I make from one account to VPCs in other {{site.data.keyword.cloud_notm}} accounts?
 {: #connection-requests-account-vpcs}